Common name: Kingsmill's Mallee

 Origin of Scientific Name

-Eucalyptus - derived from the Greek eu, well and calyptos, covered; in reference to the flower-bud which has an operculum or cap.
+Eucalyptus – (Greek) eu – well, and calyptos – covered; in reference to the flower bud which has an operculum or cap.

 kingsmillii – after Sir Walter Kingsmill (1864-1935), a former Member of the Legislative Council in WA.

-E.kingsmillii is a very attractive tall mallee or small tree growing to approximately 1.5-8 m high.
-The bark is rough, grey and shaggy or flaky on the lower part of the trunk and smooth on the upper stems with red-brown and whitish grey to grey-brown bark.
-Trunks are solitary or multiple, arising from lignotuber.
+Eucalyptus kingsmillii is a very attractive tall mallee or small tree growing to approximately 1.5–8 metres high.
+The bark is rough, grey and shaggy or flaky on the lower part of the trunk and smooth on the upper stems with red-brown and whitish grey to grey-brown bark and grey-green foliage.
+Trunks can be solitary or multiple, arising from lignotuber.

 View in Kings Park